 This trail has an easy to medium difficulty and it’s very popular because tourists have the opportunity to visit some interesting places along the way.

 It’s easy to see why the Carpathians are a preferred travel destination for tourists interested in solo walks.
 As long as you have some hiking experience and you know your way with a map and are able to follow the trail markings, you shouldn’t have any problems.
 Most common trail symbols are colored stripes, triangles, circles etc, easy to spot.

-If you want to start your own exciting adventure in the Carpathians, we recommend our Carpathian Solowalks Tour, but if you decide it’s best to see the mountains on a private guided tour, you can book one of our active tours in Romania.
+If you decide it’s best to see the mountains with a private mountain guide, you can book one of our active tours in Romania.
 Also, if you need more information, you should check out our recommendations for the best hiking tours in Romania.